 Later in his career, Bell created the poetic form known as the “Dead Man poem,” about which the critic Judith Kitchen has written: “Bell has redefined poetry as it is being practiced today.”

-Beginning in 2000, he served two terms as Iowa's first Poet Laureate.
-His other honors include awards from the American Academy of Arts and Letters, The American Poetry Review , fellowships from the Guggenheim and National Endowment for the Arts, and Senior Fulbright appointments to Yugoslavia and Australia.
+Beginning in 2000, he served two terms as Iowa’s first Poet Laureate.
+His other honors include awards from the American Academy of Arts and Letters, The American Poetry Review, fellowships from the Guggenheim and National Endowment for the Arts, and Senior Fulbright appointments to Yugoslavia and Australia.

-Bell has influenced generations of poets, many of which were his students, including Michael Burkard, Marilyn Chin, Rita Dove, Norman Dubie, Albert Goldbarth.
+Bell has influenced generations of poets, many of whom were his students, including Michael Burkard, Marilyn Chin, Rita Dove, Norman Dubie, Albert Goldbarth.
 Robert Grenier, Joy Harjo, Juan Felipe Herrera, Mark Jarman, Denis Johnson, Larry Levis, David St. John, and James Tate.

 Marvin Bell also frequently performed with the bassist, Glen Moore, of the jazz group, Oregon.
 He lived in Iowa City and Port Townsend, Washington with his wife Dorothy.
 He died on December 14, 2020 in Iowa City.